ietf-wg-schc/draft-ietf-schc-8824-update/draft-ietf-schc-8824-update.md

 ## CoAP Token Length (TKL) Field # {#ssec-coap-tkl-field}

-The Token Length (TKL) field specifies the size in bytes of the later Token field (see {{ssec-coap-token-field}}), and is described as bidirectional in a SCHC Rule.
+The Token Length (TKL) field specifies the size in bytes of the later Token field (see {{ssec-coap-token-field}}) and is described as bidirectional in a SCHC Rule.

+The Token Length field was originally defined to have a fixed length of 4 bits (see {{Section 3 of RFC7252}}).
+Later on, its definition was updated by {{Section 2.1 of RFC8974}}, thus making Token Length a variable-length field that can have a length of 4, 12, or 20 bits.

+In particular, the first 4 bits are always present and directly precede the Code field.
+The value of the first 4 bits determines whether the field comprises 8 or 16 additional bits.
+In such a case, the additional 8 or 16 bits immediately precede the Token field.
+In any case, SCHC treats Token Length as a single field of size 4, 12, or 20 bits, which still specifies the size in bytes of the later Token field, as per {{Section 2.1 of RFC8974}}.

-If the field value does not change over time, the SCHC Rule describes the TV set to that value, the MO set to "equal", and the CDA set to "not-sent", thereby eliding the field.
+If the Token Length field value does not change over time, the SCHC Rule describes the TV set to that value, the MO set to "equal", and the CDA set to "not-sent", thereby eliding the field.

-Otherwise, if the field value changes over time, the SCHC Rule does not set the TV, while setting the MO to "ignore" and the CDA to "value-sent".
+Otherwise, if the Token Length field value changes over time, the SCHC Rule does not set the TV, while setting the MO to "ignore" and the CDA to "value-sent".
 The Rule may also use a "match-mapping" MO to compress the value.

+Editor's note: in the YANG data model created by {{RFC9363}}, the Field Descriptor for the Token Length field should be updated by adding a reference to {{RFC8974}}.

 ## CoAP Code Field # {#ssec-coap-code-field}